lbollenbacher/itmd361-project2/README.md

-# itmd361-project1
+# itmd361-project2
-Project 1 for ITMD361: Using HTML Only
+Project 2 for ITMD361: HTML combined with CSS